-Glenmarian Richard Toboso professed his Final Oath on May 25, 2018.
-He will be ordained a transitional deacon July 5 in his native Kenya.
-Richard’s ordination to the priesthood will take place sometime next spring.
+Glenmary Father Richard Toboso professed his Final Oath on May 25, 2018.
+He was ordained a transitional deacon July 5 in his native Kenya.
+Richard’s ordination to the priesthood took place April 27, 2019.

 Richard grew up in a strong Catholic family in his Kakamega, Kenya, community.
 His mother provided a constant example, the family valued community prayer, and his brother introduced him to altar serving.
 The family also desired that “one member could dedicate himself or herself to the service of the Lord, which challenged me whenever I was thinking about my vocation and life.”